WICG/webpackage/explainer.md

 <a id="loading"></a>
 ### Loading specification

-The [Web Package Loading specification](https://wicg.github.io/webpackage/loading.html) specifies how browsers load signed exchanges, and will eventually also describe how to load bundled exchanges.
+The [Web Package Loading specification](https://wicg.github.io/webpackage/loading.html) specifies how browsers load signed exchanges, and will eventually also describe how to load web bundles.

 ## Use cases